Mind the Context: Attention-Guided Weak-to-Strong Consistency for Enhanced Semi-Supervised Medical Image Segmentation: Experiments

 \subsubsection{\textbf{Implementation Details}}

-To ensure a fair comparison with prior work, we have adopted the U-Net architecture as the backbone for our segmentation model.
-Following previous work \cite{Yang_2023_CVPR,Bai_2023_CVPR}, we employ the Dice Similarity Coefficient (DSC), the Jaccard Index, the 95th percentile Hausdorff Distance (95HD), and the Average Surface Distance (ASD) to evaluate the segmentation accuracy of our medical image analysis model.
-During the training process, each batch consists of an equal mix of 12 labeled and 12 unlabeled data samples.
+To ensure a fair comparison with prior work, we just adopted a simple U-Net architecture as the backbone for our segmentation model.
+Following previous work \cite{Yang_2023_CVPR,Bai_2023_CVPR}, we employ the Dice Similarity Coefficient, the Jaccard Index, the 95th percentile Hausdorff Distance (95HD), and the Average Surface Distance (ASD) to evaluate the segmentation accuracy of our medical image analysis model.
 We initialized the learning rate at 0.01 and used an SGD optimizer.
 The model was trained for 300 epochs under a learning rate scheduler.
 The original images were resized to vary between 0.5 and 2.0 times their original dimensions, and subjected to cropping and flipping to obtain their weakly perturbed versions.
+The weights for the loss function, denoted as $\lambda$ and $\mu$, are set to 0.5.